Two-body problem for two-dimensional electrons in Bernervig-Hughes-Zhang model: Bound states in the topologically trivial phase: band inversion effect

 Let us turn again to the mechanism which is commonly used to explain the formation of two-electron bound states in a periodic potential.
 Two-electron bound states were first discovered in connection with inverse hydrogen absorption spectra observed experimentally~\cite{gross1971inverse}.
 From the very beginning it was supposed that the bound states are formed due to a negative single-particle energy dispersion near the top band boundary~\cite{gross1971inverse}.
 This idea was developed within several simple models of periodic potential for one-dimensional~\cite{MahajanJPhysA2006} and 2D systems~\cite{SouzaClaroPRB2010,HaiJPhysCM2014}.
 This mechanism was used to explain the pairing of repulsive ultracold rubidium atoms in an optical lattice~\cite{winkler2006repulsively} and the observations of two-electron peaks in the photo-double-ionization spectra of aromatic hydrocarbons~\cite{HuberPRA2014}.
 According to this mechanism the binding energy is determined by the effective mass near the top band boundary of the single-particle spectrum.

 It is evident that the results of our calculations do not agree with this idea at least in the case of a topologically nontrivial phase where electron and hole bands are inverted.
 Indeed, according to the BHZ model the effective mass close to the top of the valence top in the topological phase is larger than in the trivial one.
 When $|a|>\sqrt{2}$, the ratio of effective masses in topological and trivial phases is equal to $m_{top}/m_{triv}=(a^2+2)/(a^2-2)$, which equals $\approx$2.66 at $a$=2.1.
-Therefore one can expect that the binding energy in the trivial phase is larger than that in the topological phase by a factor $\sim 2.6$, when the interaction potential is small.
-To the contrary, the calculations show that the binding energy in the topological phase is larger than that in the trivial one.
-Below we argue that this contradiction means that the reduced effective mass, which determines the bound state energy in the topological phase, differs from the reduced effective mass, which is determined by the single-particle dispersion near the band boundary.
+Therefore, it can be expected that the energies of bound states of the first group in the trivial and topological phases will differ significantly.
+On the contrary, the calculations show that these energies are unexpectedly close (cf.\ lines 1.1 in Figs.~\ref{f-singlet_spectrum} and~\ref{f-singlet_spectrum_trivial}).
+We argue below that this contradiction indicates that the reduced effective mass, which determines the energy of the bound state, differs significantly from the reduced effective mass, which is determined by the single-particle dispersion, especially in the topological phase where the electron and hole bands are inverted.

 First, consider the topologically trivial case.
 Figure~\ref{f-singlet_triv_11_w-func} shows that the bound state is mainly formed by the single-particle states of the hole band, $|H\uparrow,H\downarrow\rangle$.
 This is consistent with the structure of the band states near the valence band top.
 It is well known that in the trivial case these states are formed also by the hole band states.
 Hence our calculations confirm the known point of view that the two-electron bound states are formed by the single-particle states near the top of the valence band.